danpub1/mkrpc/README.md

 * p - Either would be ok, upper and lower are similar
 * Q - Uppercase Q to distinguish from 9
 * R - Avoid lowercase r because of similarity with n or h
-* Not S or s - similar to 5
+* s - Use lowercase to decrease similarity with 5.
+Not in base-32 because of similarity with 5
 * t - Lowercase t to distinguish from uppercase F
 * u - Either would be ok, upper and lower are similar
-* Not V or v, both are similar to U and u
+* V - Uppercase to avoid similarity with u.
+Not in base-32 because of similarity with U
 * w - Either would be ok, upper and lower are similar
 * X - Either would be ok, upper and lower are similar
-* Not Y or y - similar to 4 or x
+* y - Use lowercase to avoid similarity with 4 or X, not in base-32 because of similarity to 4 or X
 * z - lowercase z to distinguish from 2, Slash Z to distinguish from 2